MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Per app volume control

-Now in this Windows Insider build users can manually adjust the volume level of each app.
+Now in this Windows build, users can manually adjust the volume level of each app.
 This allows for users to better focus on the apps that they need to, or better hear when using multiple apps.
 Such as needing to turn down volume of one app while calling another person for remote assistance in another.

 To set the volume of an individual app navigate to **Settings** -> **System** -> **Sound**, and under Advanced sound options select **App volume and device preferences**.